marcodca/christiana-rules/README.md

 ```

 ## Acknowledgments
 This project was a fun opportunity to play around with a physics-based animation library like react-spring, and I was gladly surprised about how nice it can work with another tools that were already part of my development flow, like styled-components.
 It goes without saying that it was also great to somehow play tribute to an amazing place like Christiania.
+Please note that the project is currently only available for desktop, and not for mobile devices.